PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

 The exercises covered more topics of arrays/objects, and I got introduced to the splice() method...okay, nothing TOO complex as of yet, lol

 ### Link(s) to Work: [fcc20.js](/FreeCodeCamp/fcc20.js)

+---

+### ✨ Day 26: May 20, 2022.
+FRI

+### Today's Progress:
+Had the priviledge of attending my friends' congress online.
+Their sermon about Christianity was enlightening and encouraging, super grateful for this amazing opportunity.
+Thank you [diliGentt](https://github.com/GarnettGrant)!!! (yes, I finally learned how to tag ppl) xD

+### Thoughts:
+Created a simple yet special website to me which generates different Bible verses!
+Was able to finish it in an hour...hehe

+### Link(s) to Work: [BibleVerses](https://github.com/PriscillaBakradze/BibleVerses)